-As a result of the performance indicator exceedances for dissolved manganese at site ETWQ AU on the Eastern Tributary in January to December 2020 (except May 2020), assessments were made against the subsidence impact performance measure, Negligible reduction to the quality of water resources reaching the Woronora Reservoir.
+As a result of the performance indicator exceedances for dissolved manganese at site ETWQ AU on the Eastern Tributary in January to December 2021, assessments were made against the subsidence impact performance measure, Negligible reduction to the quality of water resources reaching the Woronora Reservoir.
 The assessments were undertaken by Associate Professor Barry Noller and are provided in Appendix F, and consider the manganese concentrations reaching the Woronora Reservoir.
-These assessments found there has been a negligible reduction in the quality of water resources reaching the Woronora Reservoir, is not considered to have been exceeded (Appendix F).
+These assessments found there has been a negligible reduction in the quality of water resources reaching the Woronora Reservoir.
+The watercourse performance measure, Negligible reduction to the quality of water resources reaching the Woronora Reservoir, is not considered to have been exceeded (Appendix F).